• Skip to primary navigation

 1. Prepare a 12 x 16-inch (30 x 40 cm) non-spill baking sheet or a large baking tray lined with parchment paper.

-2. To make sponge cake, pour milk, place butter in a small bowl, and bring it over a large container with hot water.
+2. To make sponge cake, pour milk into a large container, place butter in a small bowl, and set the bowl over the container with hot water.
 Check the liquids' temperature at 122-150°F (50-60°C).
-With a flour sifter, sift cake flour and set aside.
+With a flour sifter, sift the cake flour and set aside.
 Preheat the oven to 390°F (200°C).

 4. Remove the bowl from the water bath and use an electric or stand mixer with a whisk attachment to beat at high speed for 6-7 minutes.